muhammad-adil86/Data-Analytics-Portfolio-Projects/Tableau/Airbnb Data Visualization of Seattle/2016/README.md

 ## Data Source

-The data used in this project was obtained from [KAGGLE](https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset), which contains three dataset namely **Calendar**, **Listing**, and **Reviews**.
+The data used in this project was obtained from [KAGGLE](https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset) by Alex Freberg, which contains three dataset namely **Calendar**, **Listing**, and **Reviews**.
 The data includes information on listings such as location, number of bedrooms, and rental price.

 ## Data Cleaning and Preparation